wlwl2/frontend-notes/README.md

 # stack-overflow-frontend

-A collection of great Stack Overflow questions and answers for front-end developers.
+A collection of useful Stack Overflow questions and answers for front-end development.